-When inflectional variation has been solved, the next logical step is to solve the problems caused by derivational morphology.
-Spanish has a great productivity and flexibility in its word formation mechanisms, using a rich and complex productive morphology, and preferring derivation to other mechanisms of word formation.
-We have considered the derivational morphemes, the allomorphic variants of such morphemes and the phonological conditions they must satisfy to automatically generate the set of morphological families from a large lexicon of Spanish words [16].
+Now inflectional variation has been solved, the next logical step is to solve the problems caused by derivational morphology.
+Spanish has a great productivity and flexibility in its word formation mechanisms by using a rich and complex productive morphology, preferring derivation to other mechanisms of word formation.
+We have considered the derivational morphemes, the allomorphic variants of such morphemes and the phonological conditions they must satisfy, to automatically generate the set of morphological families from a large lexicon of Spanish words [15].
 The resulting morphological families can be used as a kind of advanced and linguistically motivated stemmer for Spanish, where every lemma is substituted by a fixed representative of its morphological family.
 Since the set of morphological families is generated statically, there is no increment in the running cost.

-3 Using Synonymy to Expand Queries
+3 Using synonymy to expand queries

-The use of synonymy relations in the task of automatic query expansion is not a new subject, but the approaches presented until now do not assign a weight to the degree of synonymy that exists between the original terms present in the query and those produced by the process of expansion [12].
-As our system has access to this information, a threshold of synonymy can be set in order to control the degree of query expansion.
+The use of synonymy relations in the task of automatic query expansion is not a new subject, but the approaches presented until now do not assign a weight to the degree of synonymy that exists between the original terms present in the query and those produced by the process of expansion [11].
+Nevertheless, our system does have access to this information, so a threshold of synonymy can be set in order to control the degree of query expansion.

-The most frequent definition of synonymy identifies it as a relation between two expressions with identical or similar meaning.
-The controversy as to whether synonymy should be understood as a precise relationship or as an approximate relationship, i.e. as a relationship of identity or as a relationship of similarity, has existed from the beginning of the study of this semantic relation.
+The most frequent definition of synonymy conceives it as a relation between two expressions with identical or similar meaning.
+The controversy of understanding synonymy as a precise question or as an approximate question, i.e. as a question of identity or as a question of similarity, has existed from the beginning of the study of this semantic relation.
 In our system, synonymy is understood as a gradual relation between words.

-We have used as a starting point a computer-readable dictionary obtained from the Blecua's Spanish dictionary of synonyms [4], which contains 27,029 entries and 87,762 synonymy relations.
-In order to calculate the degree of synonymy, we have used Jaccard's coefficient as measure of similarity applied to the sets of synonyms provided by the dictionary for each of its entries.
+In order to calculate the degree of synonymy, we use the Jaccard's coefficient as measure of similarity applied on the sets of synonyms provided by a dictionary of synonyms for each of its entries [6].
 Given two sets X and Y, their similarity is measured as:

 Let us consider a word w with m_i possible meanings, and another word w' with m_j possible meanings, where $dc(w, m_i)$ represents the function that gives us the set of synonyms provided by the dictionary for every entry w in the concrete meaning m_i .
 The degree of synonymy of w and w' in the meaning m_i of w is calculated as $dg(w, m_i, w') = \max_j sm[dc(w, m_i), dc(w', m_j)]$.
 Furthermore, by calculating $k = \arg \max_j sm[dc(w, m_i), dc(w', m_j)]$ we obtain in m_k the meaning of w' closest to the meaning m_i of w.
-The details of the implementation are given in [7].

-4 Extracting Dependencies between Words by means of a Shallow Parser
+4 Extracting dependencies between words by means of a shallow parser

 Our system is not only able to process the content of the document at word level, it can also process its syntactic structure.
 For this purpose, a parser module obtains from the tagged document the head-modifier pairs corresponding to the most relevant syntactic dependencies: noun-modifier, relating the head of a noun phrase with the head of a modifier; subject-verb, relating the head of the subject with the main verb of the clause; and verb-complement, relating the main verb of the clause with the head of a complement.

-The kernel of the grammar used by this shallow parser is inferred from the basic trees corresponding to noun phrases1 and their syntactic and morphosyntactic variants [13, 15]:
+The kernel of the grammar used by this shallow parser is inferred from the basic trees corresponding to noun phrases1 and their syntactic and morphosyntactic variants [12, 14]: